ShashankMistry/Basic-Calculator/README.md

 * A Simple calculator App with the basic functions.

+* This App also changes night and light mode as per your phone's settings.

 * You can also copy the result or formula to clipboard by long pressing it.

+* Size of all text decreases as length of text increases.

 * Long pressing on the remove sign removes everything and sets everything to default.

-* This App also changes night and light mode as per your phone's settings.

 ## Example
 <div style="display:flex;">